 No. It is completely up to you to decide whether or not you take part.
-If you decide to take part you are able to withdraw up to two weeks after participation in the consensus workshop, without giving a reason and without detriment to yourself.
+If you decide to take part you are able to withdraw up to two weeks after participation in the interview or consultation workshop, without giving a reason and without detriment to yourself.